 Compare Insurance Quotes

 Like most such systems, DriveWise uses data regarding driving habits in order to calculate a discount and other rewards for safe driving.
 Among the information collected are things like when the car is on the road, speed, and incidents of hard braking.
-Although DriveWise previously used a plug-in device to collect this information, the new version of the program uses only a mobile app.
-The use of apps has become more popular in recent years, shifting telematics away from devices that plug into the Onboard Diagnostics (OBD-II) port in the vehicle; Allstate is one of the companies that no longer even offers the plug-in as an option.
+Although DriveWise originally used a plug-in device to collect this information, the new version of the program seems to have a goal of phasing out the plug-in device in favor of using the mobile app only.
+The use of apps has become more popular in recent years, shifting telematics away from devices that plug into the Onboard Diagnostics (OBD-II) port in the vehicle; Allstate appears to be moving to eradicate the plug-in altogether, using it only in three states.

 For those who are Allstate customers, they earn Rewards points in addition to earning policy credits and even cash back or policy credits for safe driving.

 DriveWise is available in most states, although terms and rewards vary from state to state.
 The program promises up to 20% in discounts but also states that rewards are given in “cash back”.
 This is called the performance reward and is separate from the enrollment discount, which is received when you sign up.
 The Allstate site is a little unclear on how this all works, so we had to do some research.

 In the states where the plug-in device is still offered, the program promises up to 30% off and a 10% discount just for signing up.

 How DriveWise Works